pdp-redi/Data_science/README.md

 # Data_science
-This is to submit all assignment
+This is to submit all assignments